Ritmo (song): Critical reception

+Accolades

 Music video

-The official video of the song was released on YouTube on October 11, 2019, on the official Black Eyed Peas channel and received 130 million views in just three weeks.
-As of September 2022, it has over 1 bilion views.
-It was directed by Colin Tilley.
+The official video of the song, directed by Colin Tilley, was released on YouTube on October 11, 2019, on the official YouTube's Black Eyed Peas channel.

 Commercial performance

 The song debuted at number 100 on the US Billboard Hot 100 and peaked at number 26, staying on the chart for 27 weeks.
 It became the Black Eyed Peas' 17th Hot 100 entry and their first since "Don't Stop the Party" peaked at number 86 in 2011, as well as their first top 40 entry since "Just Can't Get Enough" peaked at number 3 in 2011.
 On Billboard's Mainstream Top 40 chart, the song peaked at number 8.
 The song spent 24 weeks at number one on the Hot Latin Songs chart.

+Easter Eggs

+The first line of the song's rap, "No son ni Reebok ni son Nike" (translates to "They are neither Reebok or Nike"), references a viral clip in which a Dominican radio caller requests Corona's "The Rhythm of the Night" by asking the host to play the song that goes "esos son Reebok o son Nike" (translates to "are those Reebok or Nike").
+The moment went viral after the host impressively retrieved the requested song based on that clue alone.